FREQUENTLY ASKED QUESTIONS

 Yes.
 Pure Cardiology does not take the place of health insurance coverage.
 You should continue your PPO, Medicare or other insurance coverage.

 Yes.
-Dr. Stephenson is a Participating Provider for Medicare and will bill Medicare on your behalf, as required by law.
+Pure Cardiology is a Participating Provider for Medicare and will bill Medicare on your behalf, as required by law.

-For a life threatening emergency, call 911 immediately or go to your nearest ER, but call Dr. Stephenson (or have a family member call) as soon as possible so he can coordinate appropriate medical care and referrals.
-For non-life-threatening emergencies, call Dr. Stephenson first, either at the office or on his cell phone number which you receive on joining the practice.
-Do not use email to inform or contact Dr. Stephenson about an urgent or emergent problem you are having.
+For a life threatening emergency, call 911 immediately or go to your nearest ER, but call us (or have a family member call) as soon as possible so we can coordinate appropriate medical care and referrals.
+For non-life-threatening emergencies, call us first, either at the office or on the cell phone number which you receive on joining the practice.
+Do not use email to inform or contact us about an urgent or emergent problem you are having.

 Your fee may be reimbursable from a HealthCare Reimbursement Account, Health Savings Account and as such may be tax deductible, but you are advised to consult with your tax consultant or accountant.